Vietnam 1966 - 1980

 During the weeks that followed, the South Vietnamese army and U.S. ground forces recaptured all of the lost territory, inflicting twice as many casualties on the Vietcong.

-The media images changed the view of the American public.
+However, the media images changed the view of the American public.
 Government statements about the war being nearly over were clearly false.
 After three years of intense bombing, billions of dollars and 500,000 troops, the VC proved themselves capable of attacking anywhere they chose.
 The message was simple, this war was not almost over.

 “We have been too often disappointed by the optimism of the American leaders, both in Vietnam and Washington, to have faith any longer in the silver linings they find in the darkest clouds… For it seems now more certain than ever that the bloody experience of Vietnam is to end in stalemate.”